llfbandit/record/record/README.md

 No external dependencies:

-- On Android, AudioRecord and MediaCodec.
+- On Android, AudioRecord and MediaCodec or MediaRecorder.
 - On iOS and macOS, AVFoundation.
 - On Windows, MediaFoundation.
 - On web, well... your browser! (and its underlying platform).